-(a) gas, electrical and other services in and near the area to be excavated shall

-(b) if a service may pose a hazard, the service shall be shut off and disconnected.
+- (a) gas, electrical and other services in and near the area to be excavated shall be accurately located and marked; and - (b) if a service may pose a hazard, the service shall be shut off and disconnected.

 An excavation in which a worker may work shall have a clear work space of at least 450 mm between the wall of the excavation and any formwork or masonry or similar wall.